 Skip to main content

-The Manufacturing module manages the conversion of raw materials into finished goods — tracking production runs, bills of materials, and feeding completed output back into Inventory.
+The Manufacturing module manages the conversion of raw materials into finished goods — tracking bills of materials, production runs, quality checks, and yield variances, with automatic stock updates to Inventory on completion.

 What Manufacturing owns

-• Bills of materials (BOM) — the recipe of components required to produce each finished product
+• Bills of materials (BOM) — the component recipe required to produce each finished product

 Data flows into Manufacturing from